hashicorp/terraform-provider-azurerm/website/docs/r/virtual_network_gateway.html.markdown

   an active-active gateway requires exactly two `ip_configuration` blocks whereas an active-active zone redundant gateway with P2S configuration requires exactly three `ip_configuration` blocks.

-* `location` - (Required) The location/region where the Virtual Network Gateway is Changing this forces a new resource to be created. located.
-Changing the location/region forces a new resource to be created.
+* `location` - (Required) The location/region where the Virtual Network Gateway is located.
+Changing this forces a new resource to be created.

 * `name` - (Required) The name of the Virtual Network Gateway.
-Changing the name Changing this forces a new resource to be created. forces a new resource to be created.
+Changing this forces a new resource to be created.

-* `resource_group_name` - (Required) The name of the resource group in which to Changing this forces a new resource to be created. create the Virtual Network Gateway.
-Changing the resource group name forces a new resource to be created.
+* `resource_group_name` - (Required) The name of the resource group in which to create the Virtual Network Gateway.
+Changing this forces a new resource to be created.

 * `sku` - (Required) Configuration of the size and capacity of the virtual network gateway.
 Valid options are `Basic`, `Standard`, `HighPerformance`, `UltraPerformance`,